ouuan/CPTH/CONTRIBUTING.md

 1. The header itself at `headers/category/headerName.h`.
 2. A document which describes how to use the header, including the description for each function, at `docs/category/headerName.md`.
+3. A short introduction of this header and links to the header and the document at [HEADER_LIST.md](HEADER_LIST.md).
-3. At least one test, which consists of:
+4. At least one test, which consists of:
    - `tests/category/testName.md`, describe the problem.
    - `tests/category/testName.cpp`, use CPTH to solve the problem.
    - `tests/category/testName_bf.cpp`, use brute force to solve the problem.